Blog

 The act of “showering” the newlyweds is one such ritual.
 It's an active, communal expression of joy and a way for every guest to participate in the celebration, making the moment even more memorable.

-In an age where weddings can be as diverse as the couples themselves, with many wedding venues and traditions borrowed and blended from around the world, the custom of “showering” remains almost universal.
+In an age where weddings can be as diverse as the couples themselves, with traditions borrowed and blended from around the world, the custom of “showering” remains almost universal.